keen/keen-tracking.js/README.md

 ### Setup and Pageview Tracking

-Next, let's create a new `client` instance with your Project ID and Write Key, and use the `.extendEvents()` method to define a solid baseline data model that will be applied to every single event that is recorded.
+First, let's create a new `client` instance with your Project ID and Write Key, and use the `.extendEvents()` method to define a solid baseline data model that will be applied to every single event that is recorded.
 Consistent data models and property names make life much easier later on, when analyzing and managing several event streams.
 This setup also includes our [data enrichment add-ons](https://keen.io/docs/streams/data-enrichment-overview/), which will populate additional information when an event is received on our end.

 ```javascript
 import Keen from 'keen-tracking';